Oracle Exadata Interview Questions

 - Mount file system by starting dbfs_client

-DBRM is the feature of database while IORM is the feature of storage server software.
+Ans: DBRM is the feature of the database while IORM is the feature of storage server software.

-If any query executes on database server than database server sends the extents and metadata to the storage cell.
+- If any query executes on the database server then the database server sends the extents and metadata to the storage cell.

-Once data identified by smart scan, it will return to database with only appropriate rows
+- Once data identified by a smart scan, it will return to the database with only appropriate rows and columns.

-Once DB server gets the data, it will assemble returned data into result set.
+- Once the DB server gets the data, it will assemble the returned data into the result set.

-This operation will save the bandwidth as well CPUs and memory cost on database server
+- This operation will save the bandwidth as well as CPUs and memory costs on the database server as whole SQL processing happens on the storage server.

 - Access to My Oracle Support